Quick links on this page:

-Proceeds made from anthology sales will be donated to First Story.
+Proceeds generated by anthology sales will be donated to First Story.

 First Story supports and inspires creativity, literacy and confidence in UK secondary schools where over 50% of the pupils are considered deprived.
 The charity helps young people nurture and develop their creative writing skills.

-Below, is a letter received from First Story after we made the first donation payment to them in January 2017.
+Below is a letter we received from First Story after we made the first donation payment to them in January 2017.
 I'm sharing it here so that all the writers and readers who have contributed to this project can read it:

 Dear Chris and Mike,